DRasanjana/Sinhala-Lyrics-Search-Engine/README.md

 Eg: If the phrase contains a number, do a range query and sort the result by visits and return the best matching number of songs equal to the given number

 ### Boosting
-Boosting has been used as the main query optimization technique.
-Each field of a search is boosted by a certain value based on the keywords present in the search phrase.
+Boosting technique is used as the main query optimization technique.
+Based on the keywords present in the search phrase, each field of a search is boosted by a certain value.

 Eg: If the phrase contains the word “ලියූ" boost the writer field